Champions League score predictions, betting odds, fixtures, how to watch

 In the next few days the Europa League and Champions League Round of 16 second legs will take place before mini tournaments begin.

-Man City lead Real Madrid 2-1 from their first leg in Spain, while Chelsea trail Bayern 3-0 as they head to Germany for the return game.
-Man United are all but in the quarterfinals, while Wolves are favored to make the Europa quarters too.
+Man City beat Real Madrid 4-2 on aggregate, while Chelsea trail Bayern 3-0 as they head to Germany for the return game.
+Man United and Wolves are both in the quarterfinals and favored to go far.

 Lisbon, Portugal will host the Champions League games from the quarterfinal stage onwards, while the Europa League games will be hosted around Germany.